 When it comes to vehicle maintenance, you have a lot to keep track of, which is why many drivers often overlook the importance of changing the differential fluid.
 If you don’t know how often to change the differential fluid, you could easily cause damage to your vehicle.

-In this vehicle, we discuss the appropriate maintenance schedule.
-We also look at the cost of the differential fluid change and show you what affects this price.
-If you are a do-it-yourselfer, we also give you the steps to get your differential fluid changed at home.
+In this article, I discuss the appropriate maintenance schedule.
+I also look at the cost of a differential fluid change and show you what affects this price.
+If you are a do-it-yourselfer, I also give you the steps to get your differential fluid changed at home.

 How Often to Change Differential Fluid